d1360/holbertonschool-shell/io_redirections_and_filters/README.md

 This script takes a list of words as input and prints only those words that appear exactly once in the sorted order.

+## 15-countthatword

+This script counts the number of lines in `/etc/passwd` that contain the pattern "bin".